We strive to

 Undergraduate researchers

 Please inquire about opportunities at least one semester in advance.
 Generally, students who have joined the group in the Spring and Fall semesters have reached out in the early Fall and late Spring, respectively.
-I do not take on students during the Summer aside from openings under the Georgia Tech SURE program.
-Applications for this program are due in February, and students are encouraged to reach out early if interested in working with our group through this funded mechanism.
+I do not take on students during the Summer aside from no more than one student under the Georgia Tech SURE program.
+Applications for this program are due in February.
+Students are encouraged to reach out early if interested in working with our group through this fully funded mechanism.
 See also here.

 Graduate researchers